Yuuuouhan/cs121_A2Crawler/README.md

    both.
 Mechanisms can be used to avoid that, however the politeness limits still apply and will be checked.
 6. Do not attempt to download the links directly from ics servers.

+FILES AND WHAT THEY DO

+launch.py - where the program starts
+scraper.py - main functions
+answers.py - computes answers for final_answers.txt
+tokenizer.py - tokenizers from A1

+final_answers.txt - stores final answers
+stop_words.txt - contains stop words